Ultrasound-guided shoulder injection for frozen shoulder treatment

 Systematic Review

-PRP Superior to Corticosteroid and Physiotherapy at 3 and 6 Months
+PRP Outperforms Corticosteroid and Physical Therapy at 3 and 6 Months

-Systematic review of 11 studies (971 patients) found PRP outperformed both corticosteroid injection and physiotherapy on pain, function, and range of motion at three and six months.
+Systematic review of 11 studies (971 patients) found PRP outperformed both corticosteroid injection and physical therapy on pain, function, and range of motion at three and six months.
 The advantage over corticosteroid grew larger at the six-month mark.

 View on PubMed →